 - Place a 12" or larger skillet--for which you have a lid--over medium high heat.
 Add one tablespoon of the olive oil and swirl to coat the pan.
 Once the oil is shimmering, add the quartered mushrooms along with a few generous pinches of salt.
 Saute, turning occasionally, until they release their liquid and turn golden brown on all sides (5 to 7 minutes).
 Use a slotted spoon to transfer the mushrooms to a plate.
 Set aside.

 - Pour the remaining two tablespoons of olive oil into the pan.
 Add the potatoes and season with salt and pepper.
 Toss well.
 Turn the heat down to medium, cover, and allow to cook for 5 minutes.
 Remove the lid and add the squash, pepper, and onion.
 Turn the heat back up to medium-high and saute until the potatoes are tender and the vegetables are browned (4 to 7 minutes).
 Fold the mushrooms back into the pan of vegetables.

 - Stuff the crepes with the vegetable mixture (either in triangles as I have done, or 'burrito-style') and top with chimichurri sauce.
 Enjoy hot, or at room temperature.

 Interested in Italian wine?
-Watch this video and follow this link to learn more!
+Follow this link to learn more!